Devansh2000Shaw/Web-Technology-Lab/README.md

 # Lab 4
+  Topics
-  Topic – Writing, compiling and executing a simple Java program
+  - Writing, compiling and executing a simple Java program
   - Giving input to the program in Java
   - Use of control statements in Java
   - Use of iteration statement in Java

 Q1).
 Program to print your name, roll no, section and branch in separate lines. <br/>
 Q2).
 Program to print the corresponding grade for the given mark using if..else statement in Java. <br/>